rsohlot/portfolio_profit_tracker/README.md

     pip install -r requirements.txt

 step 2: Download the data from zerodha.
 Go to orders and fetch history.
-Download the data as csv and save in data/reports.
+Download the data as csv and save in data/reports. else, create a csv ,sample file is in data/sample_data.

 step 3: run: